 Under this weightlifting principle, intensity is measured by how much weight you can lift in relation to the number of reps it takes to accomplish muscle failure.
 As muscles adapt to a particular load limit, the load must be increased in order to continue achieving muscle failure.
 As the load limit increases, so does the intensity.

 The reason this measurement of weightlifting intensity is so controversial lies in the fact that loads must constantly be increased.
 Since there is no baseline like there is with the previous load-based intensity measurement, this method tends to be somewhat unreliable.

 Get More Out of Your Exercises.
 Go PRO!Sign Up

 Perhaps the best method of measuring weightlifting intensity is to do so medically because it relies on the individual’s response to exercise rather than the physical properties of the equipment being used.
 To measure weightlifting intensity medically, one only needs to measure their heart rate at the end of an individual session.
 Like a load-based measurement, a medical measurement is based on the heart rate as the percentage of maximum heart rate.

 You can determine your maximum heart rate by subtracting your age from the number 220.
 Most experts would agree that in order to consider an exercise regimen to be “intense” it needs to cause the heart rate to increase significantly.
 For people who are out of shape and just getting started in an exercise program, intense exercise would increase the heart rate to roughly 40% of its maximum.
 For people who are already in shape, that number could be as high as 75% to 80%.

 Regardless of how weightlifting intensity is measured, the important thing is to not overdo it in the weight room.
 Pushing the body too hard in order to receive unrealistic results can cause severe injury.
-Any weight training workout plan that you embark upon should be with the consent of your doctor and under the supervision of experienced trainer.
+Any weight training workout plan that you embark on should be with the consent of your doctor and under the supervision of an experienced trainer.